Political sociology: Italian school of elite theory

-Vilfredo Pareto (1848–1923), Gaetano Mosca (1858–1941), and Robert Michels (1876–1936), were cofounders of the Italian school of elitism which influenced subsequent elite theory in the Western tradition.
+Vilfredo Pareto (1848–1923), Gaetano Mosca (1858–1941), and Robert Michels (1876–1936) were cofounders of the Italian school of elitism, which influenced subsequent elite theory in the Western tradition.

-The outlook of the Italian school of elitism is based on two ideas: Power lies in position of authority in key economic and political institutions.
-The psychological difference that sets elites apart is that they have personal resources, for instance intelligence and skills, and a vested interest in the government; while the rest are incompetent and do not have the capabilities of governing themselves, the elite are resourceful and strive to make the government work.
+The outlook of the Italian school of elitism is based on two ideas: power lies in positions of authority within key economic and political institutions.
+The psychological difference that sets elites apart is that they have personal resources, such as intelligence and skills, and a vested interest in the government, whereas the rest are incompetent and lack the capacity to govern themselves; the elite are resourceful and strive to make the government work.
 For in reality, the elite would have the most to lose in a failed state.

 Pareto emphasized the psychological and intellectual superiority of elites, believing that they were the highest achievers in any field.
 He discussed the existence of two types of elites: Governing elites and Non-governing elites.
-He also extended the idea that a whole elite can be replaced by a new one and how one can circulate from being elite to non-elite.
+He also extended the idea that the entire elite can be replaced by a new one, and that one can circulate from elite to non-elite.
 Mosca emphasized the sociological and personal characteristics of elites.
 He said elites are an organized minority and that the masses are an unorganized majority.
-The ruling class is composed of the ruling elite and the sub-elites.
-He divides the world into two group: Political class and Non-Political class.
+The ruling class comprises the ruling elite and the sub-elites.
+He divides the world into two groups: the Political class and the Non-Political class.
 Mosca asserts that elites have intellectual, moral, and material superiority that is highly esteemed and influential.

-Sociologist Michels developed the iron law of oligarchy where, he asserts, social and political organizations are run by few individuals, and social organization and labor division are key.
+Sociologist Michels developed the iron law of oligarchy, which asserts that a few individuals run social and political organizations, and that social organization and labor division are key.
 He believed that all organizations were elitist and that elites have three basic principles that help in the bureaucratic structure of political organization: